RESTful web-services in JSIDPlay2

 sudo chmod 755 ~/jsidplay2-server.sh

-Now, we are finished to launch JSIDPlay2 using HTTP or HTTPS
+Now, we are finished to launching JSIDPlay2 using HTTP or HTTPS

 Create database for WhatsSID? tune recognition